Casper-Guo/Armchair-Strategist/README.md

 - `IsSlick`: (bool) Whether the lap is completed on slick tyres
 - `CompoundName`: (str) The name of the compound used for this lap (C1, C2, C3, C4, C5, INTERMEDIATE, WET)
 - `IsValid`: (bool) See documentation
-- `DeltaToRep`: (float) Difference between the lap time and the representative lap time of the event in seconds
+- `DeltaToRep`: (float) Difference between the lap time and the representative lap time (see definition in the notebook) of the race in seconds
-- `DeltaToFastest`: (float) Difference between the current lap time and fastest lap time of the event in seconds
+- `DeltaToFastest`: (float) Difference between the current lap time and fastest lap time of the race in seconds
 - `DeltaToLapRep`: (float) Difference between the current lap time and the lap representative time in seconds
-- `PctFromRep`: (float) Difference between the lap time and the representative lap time of the event as a percentage
+- `PctFromRep`: (float) Difference between the lap time and the representative lap time of the race as a percentage
-- `PctFromFastest`: (float) Difference between the current lap time and fastest lap time of the event as a percentage
+- `PctFromFastest`: (float) Difference between the current lap time and fastest lap time of the race as a percentage
 - `PctFromLapRep`: (float) Difference between the current lap time and the lap representative time as a percentage